red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/event-generation-and-matching.rst

     Success2

-You see, how events combined with an ``and`` will only match once both events have been observed.
-On the other hand, the events that are grouped with the keyword ``or`` will match as soon as one of the events are observed.
+Events combined with an ``and`` will only match once both events have been observed.
+Events that are grouped with the keyword ``or`` will match as soon as one of the events is observed.
 With this grouping, one can build much more complex event matching conditions, using brackets to enforce operator precedence (by default ``or`` has higher precedence than ``and``):

 .. code-block:: colang
     :caption: events/event_grouping_advanced/main.co